 The data collated and represented in the tables within the APR follow Ofwat's Regulatory Accounting Guidelines (RAG's).
 The tables show the costs, revenues, assets and liabilities in a variety of formats and levels of granularity, for the different activities to deliver the appointed services provided by Yorkshire Water.
-Ofwat uses separate binding controls, these are: water resources, water Network Plus, waste Network Plus, bioresources and retail household.
+Ofwat uses separate binding controls, these are: water resources, network plus water, network plus wastewater, bioresources and retail household.
 Detailed below is Yorkshire Water's approach to applying these guidelines.